 5. Remain Calm

-In all the eagerness and excitement of settling in at your new job, you could work yourself up by taking on too much at one time.
-Keep in mind that no one wants you to fail at your work, and no one expects you to be Superman either.
-All they want is to provide you with the tools to be great at your job, and it’s also your job to let someone know what those tools may be.
-You have already proved that you are qualified for the job.
+In all the eagerness and excitement of settling in at your new job, you could work yourself up too bad.
+Remember that no one there is out for your head.
+Keep in mind that no one wants you to fail at your work too, and no one expects you to be superman either.